Securegen/apps/README.md

 # Apps
-Choosen applications that will be included on Securegen.
+This git contains the apk and mk files needed to include apps on Securegen.
-This git contains the apk and mk files needed to include the apps.
+The reason why these applications were chosen can be viewed on our wiki avaiable at https://gpopai.usp.br/wiki/doku.php